 - Since multitasking is in high demand, so a person has to be clearly focused on each and every task at hand to get them done and not just done but done right.
 This creates your mental focus on your tasks and so it helps in mental strengthening.
 One gets trained to switch from one task to another, thus enabling flexibility in focus.
 Such a level of focus and ability to switch also increase resilience.
 Given the world we live in and work in, there is constant chatter everywhere.
 With distractions galore, one can do with a bit more focus and resilience.

 - Slow and steady progress is what typically wins the race.
 That’s what multitasking can help someone do for multiple tasks simultaneously.
 So, when there is a specific deadline that must be met for multiple projects, multitasking can help to make it possible for everything to be turned in on time.
 Despite what our needs might be at times, there are still only 24 hours to any given day.

-- There are numerous sources of information that come at people every day in a wide variety of ways.
+- There are numerous sources of information that come to people every day in a wide variety of ways.
 No longer is the daily morning meeting the one place to get tasks that need to be completed.
 Instant messages, emails, text messages, and other forms of communication make it possible for anyone to get in touch with someone virtually anywhere in the world.
 Instead of being bothered by a boss that’s 3 cubicles down and distracted by their demands, anyone with an internet connection can create a distraction.
 By multitasking these events, it becomes possible to create a structure of sanity in a world of information that is truly chaotic.

 CONS Of Multitasking